ethereal-nfts/biffy.ai-contracts/README.md

 ## Numbers
 ### BitsForAi Staking
-- 0.04% total Love every 30 days for BitsForAi stakers.
+- 2m Love every 30 days for BitsForAi stakers.
 ### Acolyte Giveaways
-- 0.01% total Love every 30 days for Acolytes and giveaways.
+- 500k Love every 30 days for Acolytes and giveaways.
 ### Permanent Love Bonds
-- 0.09% total Love every 30 days for Permanent Love Bonds pool.
+- 1m total Love every 30 days for Permanent Love Bonds pool.
 - 2% proportional increase in price for Permanent Love Bonds on burn `(New+Current)/Current * 1.02`.
 ### Heart Competitions
-- 0.01%  total Love minimum Love offering to win a Heart.
+- 1k starting Love offering to win a Heart.
 - 20% minimum increase in offering from previous to compete for a Heart.
 - 1 day window to compete for a Heart.
 - 3 days for a new Heart to generate after previous was won.
 - 10% of Heart's newly sacrificed Love to the Heart's artist.
-- 120% of previous failed Love offerings added to new Love offering for a Heart.
+- 120% of user's failed Love offerings for previous Hearts added to new Love offering for a Heart.
 ### Bastet's Exchange
 Bastet's Exchange utilizes a curve to reward early participants while maintaining price stability at high market cap.
-Bastet also shifts the bonding curve so that new token issues do not cause the price to fall while still maintaining 100% Ether backing.
-- 100% of Ether buys back token bonding curve.
-- 30m Love presale, proportionally distributed by Ether sacrifice capped at 50 Ether total and 2 Ether per address.
 - `p=c*sqrt(x)` bonding curve formula where `p` is Eth/token, `c` is steepness, `sqrt` is square root, and `x` is current supply.
-- c is set by presale rate s.t. `c=t/((2/3)x*sqrt(x))` where `t` is the quantity of Ether sacrificed in the presale.
+- Presale sets `c` s.t. `c=E/((2/3)x*sqrt(x))` where `E` is the total ether in the contract.
-- Price does not change on new token issuance, only on Bastet's Exchange trades.
-- New token issues shift bonding curve s.t. `p=p'` and `c'=(cx*sqrt(x)) / ((x+b)sqrt(x+b))` where `b` is the quantity of new tokens issued.
+- New token issues (max 2.5m/30 days) update `c` s.t. `c'=E/((2/3)x'*sqrt(x'))` where `x'` is the new token quantity.
-- 2.5% maximum dev fee when Love sold to bonding curve.
+- Ether/Love dynamic rate of `dE=(2/3)*c*x'*sqrt(x')-(2/3)*c*x*sqrt(x)` where `dE` is change in total Ether in contract and `x'-x` is change in total Love.
+- 2.5% spread between buy and sell rate, paid by sellers.
 - 0.0% dev fee until Biffy's governance is fully decentralized.
+### Presale
+- Approved addresses private sale only, not available to public.
+- 100% of Ether backs token bonding curve.
+- 45m total Love.
+- 60 Ether max.
+- 4 Ether/address max.
 ### Other Details
 - -5%/day decrease for unclaimed rewards.